mahrez1/ProductsTODO/README.md

 Manager : ADD+EDIT on products +SHOW + SignIn, SignOut
 User: SHOW + SignIn, SignOut and Register

+PS : Add product function stores product image in firebase folder under the name products and the created URL is asigned to the imageUrl attribute in the Mysql data base

-This teplate is going to be updated through out the duration of the project.....
+This template is going to be updated through out the duration of the project.....